 Fellows are selected from a national pool of candidates with scientific and/or clinical training in health care (e.g., biomedical engineering, nursing, medicine, public health, epidemiology, health economics, pharmacy) and a stated interest in Applied Health Economics & Outcomes Research (AHEOR).
 Preference is given to individuals who have completed graduate work (PharmD, PhD, MS/MA, MPH) in these areas.

 Fellows are assigned a JCPH faculty mentor who advises them and supervises their progress throughout the course of the fellowship.

 Fellows usually spend the first year on the Jefferson campus in downtown Philadelphia, PA.
 Fellows combine formal coursework with actual research or project experiences tailored to their specific interests and goals.

-Financial support from the industry sponsor allows fellows to complete a JSPH graduate certificate or master’s degree in AHEOR, Health Policy, Population Health or Healthcare Quality & Safety during the duration of the fellowship.
+Financial support from the industry sponsor allows fellows to complete a JCPH graduate certificate or master’s degree in AHEOR, Health Policy, Population Health or Healthcare Quality & Safety during the duration of the fellowship.

 Fellows typically spend the second year working at the site of the industry sponsor.
 This provides experience in outcomes research in corporate settings and offers opportunities to see first-hand how policies affect various stakeholders.